nmd1/terminal-stock-graph/change.md

 - [WORKING]   - In the middle of coding, normally should be empty at commit

 ### [NEW]
+- JSON of OHLC charts can be saved/loaded to and from disk
+- will be saved as stocksnapshots/_timestamp_._ticker_.stock

 ### [UPDATE]
-- Reduced JSON API down to the single header file that it was suppose to be
+- Moved around the functions in yahoo.cpp for a more logical ordering

 ### [ISSUES]
 - Graph misaligned and labels go missing on certain json data sets